 Although there is no easy way to become a SEAL, there are several ways to become a SEAL candidate.
-As a civilian you can request to join the SEALs prior to enlisting through the SEAL Challenge Contract (Seaman to SEAL program).
-The SEAL Challenge Contract guarantees you the opportunity to become a SEAL candidate and entitles you to certain bonuses and benefits when you enlist.
+As a civilian, you can request to join the SEALs before enlisting through the SEAL challenge contract (seaman to SEAL program).
+The SEAL challenge contract guarantees you the opportunity to become a SEAL candidate and entitles you to certain bonuses and benefits when you enlist.

-If you don't get a SEAL Challenge Contract prior to enlisting, you can still volunteer to take the Physical Screening Test (PST) during the first week boot camp.
-If you successfully pass the PST a Naval Special Operation Motivator will interview you.
-The motivator will then submit a request for you to enter the Naval Special Warfare (BUD/S) training pipeline.
+If you don't get a SEAL challenge contract before enlisting, you still can volunteer to take the physical screening test (PST) during the first-week boot camp.
+If you successfully pass the PST, a naval special operation motivator will interview you.
+The motivator then will submit a request for you to enter the Naval Special Warfare (BUD/S) training pipeline.

-TIP: Be sure to tell the Navy recruiter that you want to take the SEAL Challenge before you enlist.
-SEAL volunteers that don't have the SEAL Challenge Contract prior to joining don't qualify for the same benefits as applicants that have the contract.
+TIP: Be sure to tell the Navy recruiter that you want to take the SEAL challenge before you enlist.
+SEAL volunteers that don't have the SEAL challenge contract before joining don't qualify for the same benefits as applicants that have the contract.

-All SEAL candidates are required to meet the following qualification standards and pass the Physical Screening Test (PST):
+All SEAL candidates are required to meet the following qualification standards and pass the PST:

-Once you enlist in the delayed entry program, you will be assigned a SEAL/SWCC mentor who will screen/test and help prepare you for the first level of training Boot Camp and Pre-BUDS.
+Once you enlist in the delayed entry program, you will be assigned a SEAL/SWCC mentor who will screen/test and help prepare you for the first level of training boot camp and Pre-BUDS.
 You will be judged initially by your Navy PST scores so prepare for this phase of your journey by practicing the PST several times.
-Consider the PST your Entrance Exam -- you will be required to take the Navy SEAL PST prior to attending boot camp several times with your SEAL/SWCC mentor.
+Consider the PST your entrance exam; you will be required to take the Navy SEAL PST before attending boot camp several times with your SEAL/SWCC mentor.

-After Boot Camp, you will attend an advanced workout program at Great Lakes that will prepare you for BUD/S. Taking the Navy SEAL PST is still a requirement and getting into the optimum range is highly recommended.
-For the latest in academic, physical, psychological, background requirements, see the Official Navy SEAL/SWCC Page.
+After boot camp, you will attend an advanced workout program at Great Lakes that will prepare you for BUD/S. Taking the Navy SEAL PST is still a requirement, and getting into the optimum range is highly recommended.
+For the latest in academic, physical and psychological background requirements, see the Official Navy SEAL/SWCC Page.